Safety equipment and PPE

 Situations concerned

-• tank cleaning
+• cleaning tanks without supervision

-• maintenance in isolated areas
+• maintenance in an isolated area

 • working at night or outside normal working hours